Kidz in the Wood

-Kidz in the Wood is a 1996 television broadcast movie starring Dave Thomas and Julia Duffy.
-The movie was filmed in 1994 but was not broadcast until 1996.
+Kidz in the Wood is a 1996 American television film starring Dave Thomas and Julia Duffy.
+The film premiered on NBC on May 25, 1996.

 Plot

 A high school history teacher takes a group of students with academic and behavioral issues on a two-week trip recreating the Oregon Trail in attempt to help them graduate.
 The film follows the students and teachers as they grapple with personality issues and forces of nature.